 Advertising is a powerful mechanism incumbents have, but when was the last time you became loyal because of an ad?
 Much worse, have you ever become loyal to a brand because their crappy product inspired you?

 Because businesses like Apple, Google, Nike, Uber, Zappos and others have been able to elevate people’s expectations, crappy products launched with great advertising no longer make the same impact as before.
-The reason is simple: good enough is not enough.
+The reason is simple: good enough is not enough, and that’s when advertising comes into place, since advertising is important in any company and that’s using services from the SEOwl are really useful for these requirements in any company.

 As Jeff Bezos, founder and CEO of Amazon, says: